MurphyAAA/GenderIdentification/README.md

 | ![](images/gau_1st.jpg) |   ![](images/gau_scatter.jpg)   |
 |                         |    ![](images/gau_2ndPC.jpg)    |

 ### Histogram of dataset features - LDA direction

- - LDA shows a linear classifier may be able discriminate the classes
-### Histogram of dataset features - LDA direction
 ![](images/LDA.jpg)
  - Gaussian may not sufficient for dividing the gender according to the observation from its first principal component
- - LDA shows that a linear classifier may be able to discriminate the classes to some degree, but, regarding the features we observed in scatter plot, no linear models (eg,GMM ) will have better performance
+ - LDA shows that a linear classifier may be able to discriminate the classes.
+But, regarding the features we observed in scatter plot, no linear models (eg,GMM ) maybe will have better performance

 ### Pearson correlation coefficient for the dataset features